hexa-org/policy/specs/IDQL-core-specification.md

 ## Conventions and Terminology

-All IDQL specification use a common formatting convention and terminology.
-For information see [Conventions](Conventions.md).
+All IDQL specifications use a common formatting convention and terminology.
+For information see [Conventions] (Conventions.md).

 ## Copyright Notice